 Oh shit–that happened.

-This is the most unprofessional strip tease since that time my husband got a bee in his shirt.
-This is an AIRLINE–the people we trust with our lives and our luggage and our passport photos–not the afterparty of a Kid Rock show.
+This is the most unprofessional strip tease since that time I got a bee in my shirt.
+This is an airline–the people we trust with our lives and our luggage and our passport photos–not the afterparty of a Kid Rock show.
 You’d expect these kinds of marketing tactics from Carls Jr. or your local Hooters but not from the company flying you to your business meeting.
 By God, you lint-rolled for this!

 I feel like even broke college kids heading to Vegas for the weekend (their core demographic, no?) would appreciate an airline that takes themselves seriously.
 Besides, aren’t they all feminists now anyway?

-**In Spirit’s defense there are two other quizzes besides the one labeled “Babe,” one featuring a guy and the other a bear.
+**In Spirit’s defense there are two other quizzes besides the one labeled “Babe.”
+One features a guy and the other a bear.
 So, an equal opportunity offender.

 There are also no airfares anywhere near $9.
 At least not inside the cabin.
 Maybe in the wheel-well?
 But I hear the frigid breeze costs extra.

 And just who would be okay with a $9 flight?
 Can they charge so little because they only put $9 worth of gas in the tank?
 My husband (and constant voice of reason) says that kind of stuff is regulated by the FAA but we’ve all been there–driving long after our gas light comes on, turning off the AC and the radio just in case; breaking up contractions to fulfill that mandatory 1,000 word count.
 I’m not convinced my $600 Dyson won’t crap out on me so I really don’t trust a flight that costs less than a 40-piece Chicken McNuggets.